epierson9/ZIFA/README.md

 where Y is the observed zero-inflated data, k is the desired number of latent dimensions, and Z is the low-dimensional projection.

-See example.py for a full example.
+See example.py for a full example demonstrating superior performance over factor analysis.

 This code requires pylab, scipy, numpy, and scikits.learn for full functionality.